Religions and development

 Dr Jennifer Philippa Eggert (Joint Learning Initiative on Faith and Local Communities (JLI))

 The Religious and Development study group convened three roundtables on ‘Decolonisation, Development and Faith’, which brought together researchers and practitioners from Africa, Asia, Europe and North America.

-The Religion and Development study group held a panel on ‘Faith Leadership for Global Challenges’ at the DSA Conference 2020.
-This was a collaborative effort between Professor Emma Tomalin and the Humanitarian Academy for Development.
-The panel included papers that explored the breadth of faith leadership, including local and ‘a-typical’ leaders who are often marginalised from global decision-making processes due to their sex, caste, ethnicity, sexual orientation, or their traditional or indigenous identity.
+The Religion and Development study group convened two panels on ‘Faith Leadership for Global Challenges’ at the DSA Conference 2020.
+The panels included papers that explored the breadth of faith leadership, including local and ‘a-typical’ leaders who are often marginalised from global decision-making processes due to their sex, caste, ethnicity, sexual orientation, or their traditional or indigenous identity.

 The Religion and Development study group convened a panel on ‘Religions and Climate Action’ at the DSA Conference 2019.